-Since the reunification over 20 years ago, the German economy has grown steadily to become Europe’s largest economy, and the fifth largest in the world.
-Germany has a GDP of $3.36 trillion and a population of 81.4 million.
+Since the reunification nearly 30 years ago, the German economy has grown steadily to become Europe’s largest economy, and the fifth largest in the world.
+Germany has a GDP of $3.47 trillion and a population of 82.6 million.
 CIA Factbook, World Bank

 Germany holds the spot as the United States sixth top export destination, with exports steadily increasing over the past decade.

-As California’s ninth largest export destination, Germany imported $5.3 billion in goods with 26.6 percent being computers and electronics.
-Chemicals, transportation equipment, and non electrical machinery each contributed between 13 and 9 percent of the total goods exported from California to Germany.
+As California’s eighth largest export destination, Germany imported $5.99 billion in goods with 25.1 percent being computers and electronics.
+Chemicals, non electrical machinery, and agricultural products each contributed between 11.2 and 9.8 percent of the total goods exported from California to Germany.
 (US Department of Commerce)

 Foreign Direct Investment

-Ranking as the third largest investor in the United States, Germany plays an important role in the U.S. economy with more than 10 percent of all FDI in the country.
-Of the $2.7 trillion in FDI stock recorded in 2012, Germany accounted for more than $272.2 billion.
-However, in 2015 German investment into the US fell to $255.47 billion.
+Ranking as the fourth largest investor in the United States, Germany plays an important role in the U.S. economy with more than 7 percent of all FDI in the country.
+Of the $3.7 trillion in FDI stock recorded in 2016, Germany accounted for more than $291 billion.
+Germany FDI in the United States has been steadily increasingly over the last several years and in 2017 German FDI in the U.S. totaled $310 billion.
+U.S. FDI into Germany totaled $136 billion in 2017.
 U.S. Department of Commerce, Bureau of Economic Analysis)

 The California Travel and Tourism Commission unveiled a German Web site to attract more German-speaking travelers to the Golden State.
 Visit California (Deutsch)

-Approximately 338,000 German visitors came to California in 2010, a slight decrease the previous year.
-Germans spent approximately $325 million in California.
+Approximately 427,000 German visitors came to California in 2016 spending approximately $813 million in California.